-Are you grilling out shrimp and wondering if you can share some with your furry friend too?
-Well, it’s time to put some extra shrimp on the grill.
-Because, YES, your dog CAN eat shrimp.
+Are you cooking shrimp?
+And wondering if you can share some with your furry friend too?
+Well, the good news is that you can make cook some more.
+Because, YES, your dog can eat shrimp.

 But hey, before running to the seafood store to get shrimp for your dog, read this article!